malike/malike.github.io/_posts/2017-05-07-Why-TDD-and-How-To.md

 Overall confidence your deliverable increases.
 The specification doesn't just work on your machine but works Production,UAT and any other dev's machine.

-Well, there'll still be bugs but not as much as with TDD.
+Well, there will still be bugs but not as much as with TDD.

 ### 3. A Sample TDD Project